 Along with the ability to assign NIDs automatically, the nid_mgr supports a mechanism that allows an administrator to control the NID assignment; this is useful for handling unique configurations.
-Administrator-controlled NID assignment is accomplished through a NID assignment file, which is /etc/opt/cray/nids.ini.
+Administrator-controlled NID assignment is accomplished through the nids.ini NID assignment file.

 Caution: The nids.ini file can have a major impact on the functionality of a Cray system and should only be used or modified at the recommendation of Cray support personnel.
-Setting up this file incorrectly could make the Cray system unrouteable.
+Setting up this file incorrectly could make the Cray system unroutable.

-Typically, after a NID mapping is defined for a system, this mapping is used until some major event occurs, such as a hardware configuration change (see Updating the System Configuration After A Blade Change on page 216).
+Typically, after a NID mapping is defined for a system, this mapping is used until some major event occurs, such as a hardware configuration change (see Updating the System Configuration After A Blade Change on page 227).
 This may require the NID mapping to change, depending on the nature of the configuration change.
 Adding additional cabinets to the ends of rows does not typically result in a new mapping.
 Adding additional rows most likely does result in a new mapping.
 If the configuration change is such that the topology class of the system is changed, this will require a new NID mapping.
 Otherwise, the NID mapping remains static.

-The nid_mgr generates a list of mappings between the physical location and Network Interface Controller ID (NIC ID) and distributes this information to the L0s.
-The L0s, in turn, forward the mappings to the RCA on each node.
+The nid_mgr generates a list of mappings between the physical location and Network Interface Controller ID (NIC ID) and distributes this information to the blade controllers.
 Because the operating system always uses node IDs (NIDs), the HSS converts these to NIC IDs when sending them onto the HSS network and back to NIDs when forwarding events from the HSS network to a node.

-For more information about node IDs, see Identifying Components on page 55.
+For more information about node IDs, see Identifying Components on page 58.